 May 30 2016

 Lasse Thoresen has published a new article in the book Musiques Électroacoustiques Analyses ↔ Écoutes, which is available for purchase through Éditions Delatour’s website.

 Lasse Thoresen (2016): Analyse perceptive des formes emergentes.
 Une approche gestaltiste de l’analyse musicale.
-With the assistance of Vahram Sargsyan and David Grant: Musiques Électroacoustiques Analyses ↔ Écoutes. Éditions Delatour, France.
-Have a look at the analytical movie of Lachenmann’s Scherzo from Das Mädchen mit den Schwefelhölzern: www.musimediane.com/delatour_marty
+With the assistance of Vahram Sargsyan and David Stephen Grant: Musiques Électroacoustiques Analyses ↔ Écoutes. Éditions Delatour, France.
+Take a look at the analytical movie of Lachenmann’s Scherzo from Das Mädchen mit den Schwefelhölzern: www.musimediane.com/delatour_marty

 March 18 2016

-Interview with Lasse Thoresen about the aural sonology project at the Norwegian Academy of Music’s website.
+Interview with Lasse Thoresen about the aural sonology project at the Norwegian Academy of Music’s website (archived at archive.org).
 Language: Norwegian.

 March 18 2016